MicrosoftDocs/PowerShell-Docs/developer/module/installing-a-powershell-module.md

 If a module is used by multiple components of a product or by multiple versions of a product, install the module in a module-specific subdirectory of the %ProgramFiles%\Common Files\Modules subdirectory.

-In the following example, the Fabrikam module is installed in a Fabrikam subdirectory of the %ProgramFiles%\WindowsPowerShell\Modules subdirectory.
+In the following example, the Fabrikam module is installed in a Fabrikam subdirectory of the %ProgramFiles%\Common Files\Modules subdirectory.
 Note that each module resides in its own subdirectory in the Modules subdirectory.

 ```
 C:\Program Files